-Kimberly Palmucci is the author of the Purr-fectly series, The Door to Fur-ever, and The Wormwood Mysteries.
-She resides in Connecticut with her husband, Dominick, their son, Cayden, and their cats, Meesta, Princess, Mayra, and Rosie.
+Kimberly Palmucci is an author and multimedia journalist.
+She lives in Connecticut with her husband, Dominick, their son, Cayden, and their cats, Meesta, Princess, Mayra, and Rosie.
 Since adopting Meesta in 2011, Kimberly has been inspired to share a positive narrative about shelter pets and special pets.
 Meesta is missing his back left leg; he is a three-legged cat, active, playful, and able in every way.
 His resilience, strength, and indomitable spirit inspired her mission to help animals and celebrate our differences.
 Regardless of where your story begins, who you are, or what makes you special and unique, everyone deserves a happy ending!

 Author Q & A

 Can you please start off by telling us a bit about yourself?

 In addition to being an author, I am also a multimedia journalist.
 Writing has always been a passion of mine, but my journey as an author began with my love of animals.
 Inspired by Meesta’s story, I wrote my first book and have continued my creative journey ever since.
 I am passionate about our animals and believe that one person can make a world of difference.